Iniang45/diplo/README.md

 cd diplomacy/web
 npm install .
 npm install . --only=dev
+#if you are running a recent version Node.Js do this line
+$env:NODE_OPTIONS="--openssl-legacy-provider"
 # In a terminal window or tab - Launch React server
 npm start